 Climate control is required to maintain a constant operating temperature for servers and other hardware, which prevents overheating and reduces the possibility of service outages.
 Data centers are conditioned to maintain atmospheric conditions at optimal levels.
 Personnel and systems monitor and control temperature and humidity at appropriate levels.

-Service Level Agreement for Enterprise Customers
+Service Level Agreement for Premier and Enterprise Customers

 We define uptime as the percentage of time during a Usage Period HTTP, HTTPS, FTP, FTPS, and SFTP services are available on ports 80, 443, 21, 990, and 22 on at least one server in the IP Pool for your site.
 The IP Pool for your site is defined as the full set of IPs returned by DNS when resolving your Files.com subdomain or associated custom domain, if any.
 Please note that you may need to make multiple DNS queries to retrieve the full set of IPs in the IP Pool.